 Declared “luminous” by the New York Times and “eloquent” by the Wall Street Journal, soprano Caitlin Lynch is captivating audiences with her portrayals of iconic leading ladies.
 With a repertoire that encompasses Mozart to Verdi and Handel to Heggie, Ms. Lynch brings her dynamic portrayals of both classic and contemporary operas to stages around the world.

-The 2016-2017 season brings two major debuts: with English National Opera for Donna Anna in Don Giovanni, and Micaëla in Carmen, conducted by Seiji Ozawa at his Music Academy .
-The soprano also returns to the stage of the Metropolitan Opera as Pamina in The Magic Flute, conducted by Antony Walker.
-In concert, she joins the St. Louis Symphony and music director David Robertson for Mozart’s Requiem.
-Future seasons include a debut with San Diego Opera and her return to the Metropolitan Opera.
+2016-2017 brought two major debuts for Ms. Lynch: with English National Opera for Donna Anna in Don Giovanni, and Micaëla in Carmen, conducted by Seiji Ozawa at his Music Academy.
+The soprano also returned to the stage of the Metropolitan Opera as Pamina in The Magic Flute, conducted by Antony Walker, and Utah Opera as Donna Elvira in Don Giovanni.
+In concert, she joined the St. Louis Symphony and music director David Robertson for Mozart’s Requiem.

 Additional recent engagements include: the role of Yadwiga in the world première of Ben Moore’s Enemies, a Love Story at Palm Beach Opera, Marguerite in Faust at Michigan Opera Theatre, Violetta in La Traviata with Arizona Opera and Des Moines Metro Opera; and a return to the Spoleto Festival USA as the Soprano Soloist in John Adams’ El Niño.
 Concert engagements include Beethoven’s Ninth Symphony with Seattle Symphony, Orff’s dramatic cantata Carmina Burana with Seattle Symphony, Milwaukee Symphony, and Alabama Symphony, Ein Deutsches Requiem with the Grant Park Music Festival, and Händel’s Messiah at Pacific Symphony and Milwaukee Symphony.